FAQs - HIPAA

 through the Centers for Medicare & Medicaid Services (CMS).
 All

-code sets are available through IndianaAIM for provider and MCO
+code sets are available through IndianaAIM for provider and MCE

-How will HIPAA change shadow claim processes for the MCOs?
+How will HIPAA change shadow claim processes for the MCEs?

 (3/2002) All shadow claims, also known as encounters, are